What Do I Need to Know Before I Apply?

 Online Application Drop in Support for Students

-From December through February we host online drop in application support on Wednesdays from 4-5pm PST for students.
-This drop in support is provided to current 10th grade student applicants to help answer questions about the program or technical questions about the application.
-The RSVP for this support event is now closed for this application cycle.
+From December through February, we host online drop in application support on Wednesdays from 4-5 pm PST for students.
+This drop-in support is provided to current 10th grade student applicants to help answer questions about the program or technical questions about the application.
+You can find the dates and RSVP for these sessions through the Robinson Center's Event Calendar.

 We recommend that all prospective applicants complete the tasks below as soon as possible, even if you are not totally sure if the UW Academy is right for you.